NestOss/AccountServiceClient/README.md

 Command line arguments:  <--rCount rCount> <--wCount wCount> <--idList minId maxId>

   rCount - number of threads, which invoke getAmount service method.
-Valid value from 1 to 10000;
+Integer from range [1, 10000];

   wCount - number of threads, which invoke addAmount service method.
-Valid value from 1 to 10000;
+Integer from range [1, 10000];

   minId and maxId - left and right range boundary.
 Inclusive defines range of random id.
 Nonnegative integers.
 The arguments may be passed in the order minId,maxId or maxId,minId.